jiku/soundcloud-mac-sharing/Readme.md

 ### Support

 You're very welcome to fork this project and send us pull requests.
-Also if you're running into issues feel free to post a question on [StackOverflow](http://stackoverflow.com/tags/soundcloud).
+Also if you're running into issues feel free to post a question on [StackOverflow](http://stackoverflow.com/tags/soundcloud) using the SoundCloud tag.